 The technical material is a brown waxy solid.

-The symptoms of acute intoxication do not become manifest until 30 minutes to 1-2 hours.
+The symptoms of acute poisoning do not become manifest until 0.5 to several hours.

 Specific treatment is necessary in case of poisoning with this substance; the appropriate means with instructions must be available.

 Do NOT take working clothes home.